dufernandes/blogs-rouce-code/hashnode/articles/strategyDesignPattern/readme.md

 # Strategy Design Pattern
-Here is the code sample for the Strategy Design Pattern explanation.
+1Here is the code sample for the Strategy Design Pattern explanation.

 In the directory `naiveimplementation` one finds, as the name suggests, a naive implementation which can be improved.